logicmonitor/dashboards/README.md

 # Dashboards

 LogicMonitor dashboards, provisioned with all new LogicMonitor accounts.
-When importing to an existing account, change the value of the ##defaultResourceGroup## or ##defaultResourceName## token to select the relevant group of devices (or individual device) for which you wish to visualize data.
+When importing to an existing account, change the value of the ##defaultResourceGroup## token to select the relevant group of devices for which you wish to visualize data.
 Intended to be examples to get the creativity flowing!
 (LogicMonitor Support can always help with adjustments)

 These dashboards depend on the presence of the latest versions of LogicMonitor datasources, and dynamic groups in the 'Devices by Type' device group.
 If these groups don't exist, they can be created using the out-of-box PropertySources from LogicMonitor together with the below documentation.
 [So make sure you have the latest PropertySources (and DataSources) from the repository!](https://www.logicmonitor.com/support/settings/logicmodules/keeping-your-datasources-up-to-date/)